Lawyers fight death penalty for synagogue shooting suspect

 They also said the practice of carrying out federal executions in state prisons violates a Tenth Amendment protection that says states can’t be made to enforce federal laws, the Pittsburgh Tribune-Review reported Friday.

-In court filings, Clarke said she has tried to negotiate a life-in-prison sentence for Bowers but has been rebuffed by prosecutors.
+In court filings, Clarke said that she has tried to negotiate a life sentence for Bowers but that prosecutors have rebuffed her.

 He has pleaded not guilty to 63 federal counts, 22 of which carry the death penalty.
 His defense team also includes public defenders Michael Novara and Elisa Long.